Changes In FHA Guidelines

 HUD Guidelines On Manual Underwriting

-• Cannot have not more than two 30 day late payments on their mortgage or installment debt payments in the past 24 months
+The new rules stipulate that borrowers cannot have more than two instances of 30-day late payments on their mortgage or installment debts within the last 24 months.

 FHA Guidelines Excluding Business Debt